Oraichain

-Become a Full Node Operator
+Become a Sentry Node Operator by Docker

 This tutorial helps full node operators quickly synchronize with the Oraichain mainnet by downloading a storage snapshot prepared by the team.
 The downloading speed is much faster than synchronizing from the first block, which allows fast set up to join the network in no time!